Security

 - Restrict sender groups before enabling shared channels

-- Limit each bot to project-specific folders
+- Limit each agent to project-specific folders

 - Add organization-specific sensitive patterns to blocklist